bitst0rm-pub/Formatter/README.md

 16. [PrettyTable](https://github.com/jazzband/prettytable): A Python library for displaying tabular data in a visually appealing ASCII table format.
 17. [Python Minifier](https://github.com/dflook/python-minifier): A tool to minify Python code, making it smaller and harder to read, though it remains executable.
 18. [RuboCop](https://github.com/rubocop-hq/rubocop): A code analyzer and formatter for Ruby, enforcing various style guidelines and best practices.
+19. [shfmt](https://github.com/mvdan/sh): A shell script formatter that helps maintain consistent formatting and style in shell scripts.
-19. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
+20. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
-20. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
+21. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
-21. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
+22. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
-22. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables to make the code smaller.
+23. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables to make the code smaller.
-23. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
+24. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
-24. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.
+25. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

 Note: This list does not contain the complete languages that each plugin does support.